scelliot/skills-hello-github-actions/README.md

 <!--
   <<< Author notes: Step 5 >>>
-  Start this step by acknowledging the previous step.
-  Define terms and link to docs.github.com.
+  Start this step by acknowledging the previous step. :D Define terms and link to docs.github.com.
 -->